followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/onCellClick.md

 <!--typeFunctionParamName1_field13-->event<!--/typeFunctionParamName1_field13-->
 <!--typeFunctionParamType1_field13-->event<!--/typeFunctionParamType1_field13-->
 <!--typeFunctionParamDescription1_field13-->
-Set this field to **true** if you need to prevent the clicked field from expansion.
+The event that caused the action execution.
 <!--/typeFunctionParamDescription1_field13-->
 <!--typeFunctionParamName1_field14-->cancel<!--/typeFunctionParamName1_field14-->
 <!--typeFunctionParamType1_field14-->boolean<!--/typeFunctionParamType1_field14-->
 <!--typeFunctionParamDescription1_field14-->
+Set this field to **true** if you need to prevent the clicked field from expansion.
 <!--/typeFunctionParamDescription1_field14-->